kirillzhosul/gofra/docs/tutorial/control-flow.md

 The `for` loop is under the hood is same/using `while` construction but adds syntactical sugar for auto-constraints and counters (iterator)

-Planned features: Soon, there will be feature for using array as an `in` qualifier and `0..array` respectfully

 At entering the loop, iterator variable will be set to low threshold of range Range is exclusive (not inclusive)
 #### Example